Country Report Bulgaria

 The Bulgarian political elite’s commitment to the common good is perceived to be weak, which tends to affect policy acceptance by the public.
 Government stability has been very weak in recent years amid recurrent mass protests.

 Bulgaria joined the European Union in 2007 and is its poorest member, with a GDP per capita just below half the EU average.
-Moreover, in 2011, 49% the population was at risk of poverty or social exclusion, according to data from Eurostat.
+Moreover, in 2013, 48% of the population was at risk of poverty or social exclusion.
 EU accession gave Bulgaria access to European funds for development.
 Yet, due to government capacity constraints the absorption rate of these funds is one of the lowest in the EU, though improvement has been booked in the past years.
-The Bulgarian population has fallen markedly in the past two decades, decreasing by 22% to 7.2m over 1990-2013, on the back of a low fertility rate, a stagnant life expectancy and one of the highest emigration rates in the world.
+The Bulgarian population has fallen markedly in the past two decades, decreasing by 22% to 7.2m over 1990-2014, on the back of a low fertility rate, a stagnant life expectancy and one of the highest emigration rates in the world.
 The Bulgarian economy is fairly open.
 Bulgaria is a net exporter of services on the back of its tourism and transportation sectors.
-The banking sector is dominated by subsidiaries of EU companies, which account for about 70% of system-wide assets.
+The banking sector is dominated by subsidiaries of EU companies, which account for around 70% of total banking assets.
+Around one fifth of assets are owned by Greek banks.
 The sector is well capitalised and liquid, but provisions related to a large share of non- performing loans - a legacy of the pre-2008/2009 credit boom - hurt margins.